I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/strmini/ns-strmini-_hw_initialization_data.md

 ## Members

-`BufferAlignment`

-`BusMasterDMA`

-`DeviceExtensionSize`

-Specifies the size in bytes required by the miniport driver for its per-HBA device extension.
-A miniport driver uses its device extension as storage for driver-determined HBA information.
-The OS-specific port driver initializes each device extension it allocates with zeros, and passes a pointer to the HBA-specific device extension in every call to a miniport driver except to its <b>DriverEntry</b> routine.
-The given size does not include any miniport driver-requested per-logical-unit storage, described next.

-`Dma24BitAddresses`

-`DmaBufferSize`

-`FilterInstanceExtensionSize`

-`HwCancelPacket`

 `HwInitializationDataSize`

 Specifies the size of this structure in bytes, as returned by <b>sizeof</b>().
 In effect, this member indicates the version of this structure being used by the miniport driver.
 A miniport driver's <b>DriverEntry</b> routine should set this member's value for the port driver.